BLOG

 2. Where possible, ensure that all authentication requests are performed server-side.
 Upon successful authentication, application data will be loaded onto the mobile device.

-3. If client-side storage of data is required, the data will need to be encrypted using an encryption key that is securely derived from the user’s login credentials.
+3. If client-side data storage is required, the data will need to be encrypted using an encryption key that is securely derived from the user’s login credentials.

 4. Persistent authentication (Remember Me) functionality implemented within mobile applications should never store a user’s password on the device.

-5. If possible, do not allow users to provide 4-digit PIN numbers for authentication passwords.
+5. If possible, do not allow users to provide 4-digit PINs for authentication passwords.

-Broken cryptography attacks come into the picture when an app developer wants to take advantage of encryption in his application.
-In order to exploit this weakness, an adversary must successfully return encrypted code or sensitive data to its original unencrypted form due to weak encryption algorithms or flaws within the encryption process.
+Broken cryptography attacks occur when an app developer wants to exploit encryption in his application.
+To exploit this weakness, an adversary must successfully return encrypted code or sensitive data to its original unencrypted form due to weak encryption algorithms or flaws within the encryption process.

 The following scenarios can result in such attacks:

-Client side injection results in the execution of malicious code on the client side which is the mobile device, via the mobile app.
+Client-side injection results in the execution of malicious code via the mobile app on the client side, which is the mobile device.
 Typically, this malicious code is provided in the form of data that the threat agent inputs to the mobile app through a number of different means.
 The data is malformed and is processed (like all other data) by the underlying frameworks supporting the mobile app.
-During processing, this special data is forces a context switch and the framework reinterprets the data as executable code.
+During processing, this special data forces a context switch, and the framework reinterprets the data as executable code.
 The code is malicious in nature and executed by the app.

 For iOS: